AdobeDocs/target-dev.en/help/dev/patterns/recs-atjs/render-experiences.md

 ## 3.1: Promotion {#promotion}

-Add promoted items and control their placement in your Target Recommendations [designs](https://experienceleague.adobe.com/docs/target/using/recommendations/recommendations-design/create-design.html){target=_blank}.
+Add promoted items and control their placement in your recommendations design by choosing Front or Back promotions in the [!DNL Target] UI while creating the activity.

 +++See details